What to Pick and When: Interior Finish Selection Timeline

 This includes:

-Pro tip: Every builder runs on a different rhythm — always confirm with your contractor when they need each selection.
-Don’t rely on guesswork.
+Pro tip: Every builder works differently.
+Ask your contractor exactly when they need each decision.
+Don’t guess.

 Step 3: Talk to Your Contractor Early and Often